umich-brcf-bioinf/Katana/INSTALL.rst

 Installing AmpliconSoftClipper
 ==================
-AmpliconSoftClipper has been tested with Python 2.7 on OSX and \*nix.
+AmpliconSoftClipper has been tested with:

+* Python 2.7 and 3.4
+* pysam 0.8.3, 0.8.4
+* OSX and \*nix

 Prerequisites
 -------------